BestTimesToVisit.com Logo

 Sunrise Hike up Seongsan Ilchulbong

-Ascend the 'Sunrise Peak' before dawn to witness a truly magical spectacle as the sun paints the sky over the vast ocean.
-The volcanic crater offers a dramatic landscape, and the climb, while popular, is rewarded with unparalleled coastal vistas.
-Arrive at least 30 minutes before sunrise to secure a good viewing spot.
+Ascend the 'Sunrise Peak' before dawn to witness a truly magical spectacle as the sun paints the sky in vibrant hues over the vast ocean.
+The volcanic crater at the summit offers a unique geological wonder, and the climb, while a bit steep, is rewarded with unparalleled panoramic views of Jeju's eastern coast.

 See all 8 things to do →